Backup and Restore

 6. Restart NFS services: sudo systemctl restart nfs-server rpcbind nfs-mountd

-By default, a firewall (managed by the firewalld service) is enabled in Red Hat/CentOS version 7 and later (older versions use iptables).
+By default, a firewall (managed by the firewalld service) is enabled in Red Hat/CentOS version 7 and later (earlier versions use iptables).
 When NFS is running on the server, this will prevent file share access.
-From an external client, run the showmount -e NFS-server-IP-address command.
+From an external client, enter the showmount -e NFS-server-IP-address command.
 The resulting output should resemble this example.

 clnt_create: RPC: Port mapper failure - Unable to receive: errno 113 (No route to host)